bobrocke/My-Blog-Hugo/content/post/moving-to-dxo-photolab-9.md

 ## The Missing Pieces

 There are some areas that PhotoLab does not yet match Lightroom.
-I can get by without, or work around them, but I don't like doing that.
+I can get by without, or work around, them but I don't like doing that.

 Printing features are still basic.
 There are no effective print presets (to save paper size, margins, paper type, etc.) or paper and size-specific sharpening options.